Can You Lay Turf in Winter?

 - Maintain your garden tools:

-As the work for the year comes to an end, now is an ideal time to clean the garden tools that have served you well all year long so they can be ready for action when spring arrives.
+As the work for the year comes to an end, now is an ideal time to clean the garden tools that have served you well all year long so they can be ready for action when they are most needed in the spring once again.